 Super Bowl VI: Miami Dolphins quarterback Bob Griese ended up leading the Dolphins to two consecutive titles (in the games following this one), but he will always be best known for being pressured backwards by the Dallas Cowboys pass rush and being dropped by Bob Lilly for a still-record 29-yard sack.

 Super Bowl VII: The Dolphins again, as kicker Garo Yepremian had his field goal attempt blocked and had the ball bounce back to him.
 He tried to pass, but the ball slipped out of his hand and was immediately picked off by the Redskins' Mike Bass and returned for a touchdown.
 The Dolphins would win the game to complete their undefeated season, and as it happened, Yepremian and Bass would go on to become good friends afterwardsnote (the two had previously been teammates with the Detroit Lions in 1967).

-- Super Bowl XLVII: In the middle of the 3rd quarter, after the Ravens had taken a significant lead, the lights in the New Orleans Superdome went out for over a half-hour.
+Super Bowl XLVII: In the middle of the third quarter, after the Ravens had taken a significant lead, the lights in the New Orleans Superdome went out for over a half-hour.
 Pretty much everyone involved was mocked over this, from the hapless announcers, who had to blather about nothing before the largest audience in the world to the commissioner himself who was accused of shutting off the lights on purpose by the winning Ravens.
 McDonalds built an entire ad campaign around Joe Flacco and Colin Kaepernick (the starting QBs) hanging out after the game, and the blackouts keep occuring.

 Periphery Demographic: The largest ones ever, as many, many people watch only for the commercials and a smaller, yet significant group watch for the halftime show.